Revolt of the Praetorians: Plot

-The fugitives finally decide to organize an armed resistance movement, and Valerius kidnaps Artamne as a hostage.
-But in time, Artamne manages to charm one of her guards into releasing her; she returns to Domitian and reveals the location of the rebels' hideout.
+The fugitives decide to organize an armed resistance movement, and Valerius kidnaps Artamne as a hostage.
+But in time, Artamne charms one of her guards into releasing her; she returns to Domitian and reveals the location of the rebels' hideout.
 Domitian sends out Soterus and his gladiators to eliminate the rebels.
 Valerius, alerted by Elpidion, fights them, allowing his friends to escape, but is wounded in the arm and Lucilla is captured.
-While Valerius manages to temporarily hide his secret by putting his mask onto one of his killed friends, Soterus notices the injury and exposes him.
-Valerius manages to escape, but as he later tries to free Lucilla from captivity, he is captured himself and both are sentenced to death.
+While Valerius temporarily hides his secret by putting his mask onto one of his killed friends, Soterus notices the injury and exposes him.
+Valerius escapes, but as he later tries to free Lucilla, he is captured himself and both are sentenced to death.
 In the dungeons, however, Valerius is approached by his loyal friend and subordinate in the guard, Sejanus, who reveals that the Praetorian Guards are also resentful of Domitian's tyranny and wish to overthrow him.

-Valerius sends him to contact his fugitive friends, and together with a group of disgruntled travelling artists the rebels prepare to free the two and overthrow Domitian when Valerius and Lucilla are to be executed in the palace garden the following night.
+Valerius sends Sejanus to contact his fugitive friends, and together with a group of disgruntled travelling artists the rebels prepare to overthrow Domitian when Valerius and Lucilla are to be executed in the palace garden the following night.
 With Elpidion's aid, the rebel's main group enters the palace through the dungeons and takes the Emperor and his retinue by surprise.
-Artamne and Soterus are killed in the struggle, and with the appearance of the Praetorian Guardsmen, the battle is quickly ended.
+Artamne and Soterus are killed, and with the appearance of the Praetorian Guardsmen, the battle is quickly ended.
 Domitian makes it as far as his throne room with Lucilla as his hostage, but Valerius follows him and kills him in the ensuing duel, ending his tyranny.